-A There are some leagues where teams are formed from whoever attends that week that are popular with people who can't make it for every game.
+A There is one league where teams are formed from whoever attends that week.
+It is popular with people who can't make it for every game.
 If you belong to a league where you are part of a team that plays every week and you are occasionally tied up unexpectedly there is usually a list of spares to choose from who can fill in for you, but the player is expected to do their best to find a replacement.